Meghan Markle Crowned Woman of the Year 2017

 Meghan Markle has been crowned 2017's Woman of the Year!

 The newly-engaged star has received the honor from U.K.'s Hello! magazine and appears on the cover of the publication's latest edition.
-It's been a life changing year for the 36-year-old, from recently wrapping her seventh and final season of Suits to getting engaged to Prince Harry.
+It's been a life changing year for the 36-year-old, from recently wrapping her seventh and final season of Suits to getting engaged to Prince Harry, Meghan is now starting a new chapter in her life.

 Eddie Mulholland/Daily Telegraph/PA Wire